Skaxly01/Kerbalism_KPBS/README.md

 1 - Patch file for KPBS [WIP].

-2 - Realism Extra Parts - Soon to be a semi-proper project.
-For now just download the zip.
+2 - Realism Extra Parts - Just download the zip.

     Large Inline Water Tank - Water tank for 21 days for a crew of 3.